xlui/WebSocketExample/README.md

 simpMessagingTemplate.convertAndSendToUser(String.valueOf(chatMessage.getUserID()), "/msg", response);
 ```

-Throught code above, the message from Alice will be sent to `/user/2/msg`, and if Bob subscribe himself, he will receive the message.
+Through code above, the message from Alice will be sent to `/user/2/msg`, and if Bob subscribe it(also means subscribe himself), he will receive the message.

 And Alice should also subscribe herself to receive message sent to her: